dennisinteractive/sourcepoint/README.md

 This Drupal module provides the integration with Sourcepoint scripts.

-## Updating the local javascripts programatically:
+## Updating the local javascripts programmatically:

 ### Global api key:
 ```php